mengu/turbogag/docs/TurboGag_Tutorial_Part_2.rst

 If you have used Ruby on Rails, Django, Pylons or Pyramid there is a question in your head right from the beginning.
 I know that.
 Been there, done that.
 Where do I set my routes?
 TurboGears does not have a routing mechanism.
 "Whoa sir, I'm afraid I cannot continue" you might think.
 No, not yet.
 TurboGears uses object dispatch which means every attribute in your RootController is a path of the url.
 Let's inspect the previous url: http://127.0.0.1:8080/submissions/new.

 * You visit http://127.0.0.1:8080/submissions/new
-* TurboGears looks to RootController
+* TurboGears looks at RootController
-* TurboGears finds submissions attribute in RootController
+* It finds submissions attribute in RootController
 * If it does not find an attribute or a method named submissions, it returns 404.
-* TurboGears calls that attribute
+* If it finds it TurboGears calls that attribute
-* TurboGears look for another attribute "new" in SubmissionsController
+* It looks for another attribute "new" in SubmissionsController
-* TurboGears returns it.
+* It returns it.

 This basically means that you don't need to setup any routing for your application.
 Yes, that's right, that is totally cool.